Unboxed-Software/solana-course/content/immutable-owner.md

 return signature
 ```

 Now that we’ve added the functionality for `token-helper`, we can create our test token accounts.
 One of the two test token accounts will be created by calling `createTokenAccountWithImmutableOwner`.
-The other will be created with the baked in SPL helper function `createAssociatedTokenAccount`.
+The other will be created with the baked-in SPL helper function `createAssociatedTokenAccount`.
 This helper will create an associated token account which by default includes an immutable owner.
-For the sake of this guide we'll be testing against both of these approaches.
+For the sake of this guide, we'll be testing against both of these approaches.

 Back in `index.ts` underneath the mint variable, create the following two token accounts: